Diesel Particulate Filters: DPFs explained

 Does my car have a DPF?

-What does a DPF actually do?
+How does a DPF work?

 Passive regeneration

-This takes place while driving, using the heat of the exhaust.
+This takes place while driving using the heat of the exhaust.
 Doing this on a regular basis is enough to burn off the soot and turn it to ash.
 However, it requires the temperatures created when a car is running at speed for a sustained period of time.

 Active regeneration